 - Only if constructing a male officer's sash, cut the ends on 45° angles — otherwise skip to the next step.
 The correct configuration of the angle cuts is shown in the photo below.

-- If constructing a female officer's sash or a captain's sash, now add gold chainette fringe to each end by placing the fringe atop the right side of the fabric, aligning the top of the fringe with the end of the sash, and sewing it down with a line of straight stitching.
+- Only if constructing a female officer's sash or a captain's sash, now add gold fringe to each end by placing the fringe atop the right side of the fabric, aligning the top of the fringe with the end of the sash, and sewing it down with a line of straight stitching.

-- Turn under a half-inch (0.5") hem to the wrong side at each end of the sash, and sew it down.
-(If you attached fringe in the previous step, the top of the fringe turns under with the hem allowance.)
+- Turn under a half-inch (½") hem to the wrong side at each end of the sash, and sew it down.
+(If fringe was attached in the previous step, the top of the fringe turns under with the hem allowance.)

 Congratulations — your Mirror Universe Sash is complete!